Ayushkumar12/IPL-ALL-TIME-STATISTICS/README.md

-# IPL All Time Statistics - Complete Documentation with Output Screens
+# IPL All Time Statistics

 ## Overview
 This project provides a menu-driven Python application for exploring historical Indian Premier League (IPL) batting statistics.
 It loads data from `ipl.csv`, exposes quick access to descriptive statistics, and offers built-in visualizations and analytics to highlight standout player performances.